Carl Akeley: Career

 Akeley was born to Daniel Webster Akeley and Julia Glidden in Clarendon, New York, and grew up on a farm, attending school for only three years.
 He learned taxidermy from David Bruce in Brockport, New York, and then entered an apprenticeship in taxidermy at Ward's Natural Science Establishment in Rochester, New York.
-While at Ward's Akeley also helped mount P.T.
-Barnum's Jumbo after the latter was killed in a railroad accident.
+While at Ward's Akeley also helped mount P. T. Barnum's Jumbo after he was killed in a railroad accident.

 In 1886 Akeley moved on to the Milwaukee Public Museum (MPM) in Milwaukee, Wisconsin.
 Akeley remained in Milwaukee for six years, refining "model" techniques used in taxidermy.
 At the Milwaukee Public Museum, his early work consisted of animals found in Wisconsin prairies and woodlands.
 One of these was a diorama of a muskrat group, which is sometimes referred to as the first museum diorama; however, such dioramas, and dioramas depicting "habitat groups," dated back well into the early 1800s, and were quite popular with taxidermists in Victorian England.
 He also created historical reindeer and orangutan exhibits.